amalcao/libcoroc/README.md

 This script is very simple and the functions provided are very limited now.
 We hope that lots of new features will be added in the future.

+## Platforms Requirement

+Linux on x86/x86-64 or armv7 using the GCC toolchain, if compiling with option `enable_splitstack=1`, you need to use GCC 4.6.0 or later, binutils 2.21 ot later with `--enable-gold`.

+OS X on x86-64 using the GCC or XCode toolchain, the "splitstack" feature is not enable on OS X because we only support 64-bit arch, which not need the "splitstack".

+The GDB debug helper script is available for each supported platforms, however, make sure your GDB is version 7.0 or later and built with python enable.

 ## TODO